Tyson-miller/traffic-heatmap/README.md

 **Method**
-Our method is to use 5 columns of the data (Trip Start Timestamp, Pickup Centroid Latitude, Pickup Centroid Longitude, Dropoff Centroid Latitude, Dropoff Centroid Longitude) and use google cloud to run mapreduce to cluster the trips that have identical trip start timestamps and that also intersect meaning their pickup and dropoff locations form line segments that cross.
+Our method is to use 5 columns of the data (Trip Start Timestamp, Pickup Centroid Latitude, Pickup Centroid Longitude, Dropoff Centroid Latitude, Dropoff Centroid Longitude) and use google cloud and MapReduce to cluster the trips that have identical trip start timestamps and that also intersect meaning their pickup and dropoff locations form line segments that cross.
 Once we have this tree structure, which is a sorted key,value structure where the key is the date